How VICE Magazine has become the voice of a generation

 Traditional news and media play to their responsive demographic, whoever they may be, but it’s clear it’s not the youth.

-This opening sentence sets the tone that ingratiates itself into youth speech.
+This opening sentence sets the tone that ingratiates itself into its audience language.

 Speaking about David Cameron Child’s says.